Opening a Synovus Savings Account: What to Know Before You Apply

 If you’d like to open a Synovus personal savings account, you can begin your application online or visit a Synovus branch near you.

-Here are the retirements to open a Synovus personal savings account:
+Here are the requirements to open a Synovus personal savings account:

 What You Need to Apply

-If you don’t live in any of the states listed above or meet the age and citizenship requirements, you won’t be able to open a savings account or any other type of account with Synovus.
+If you don’t live in one of the supported states or meet the eligibility criteria, you won’t be able to open a savings or any other type of account with Synovus.

 Rating the Features